DoE Analysis (Design of Experiments)

 Displays the observed mean response at each level of each factor as a line chart.
 Each factor gets its own subplot, and the Y-axis scale is shared across all subplots.
 A steeper slope indicates a larger effect on the response.

 Enable Show 95% confidence intervals to display error bars for each level mean.
+The confidence level is fixed at 95%.
 The standard error is SE=MSE/ni\text{SE} = \sqrt{\text{MSE} / n_i} where MSE is the residual mean square from the fitted model and nin_i is the number of observations at that level.
+This standard error uses the pooled residual variance from the entire model, which assumes equal error variance across all levels.
 Interval width uses the t-distribution critical value based on the residual degrees of freedom.
-These error bars show the precision of individual level means.
-Do not judge the significance of differences between levels by whether error bars overlap.
-Use the F-test in the ANOVA Table for that purpose.
+These error bars show the precision of individual level mean estimates and serve a different purpose from testing differences between levels.

 Main effects plot showing level means with 95% confidence intervals for Temperature, Pressure, and Catalyst